jarent/jarent.github.io/_posts/2016-04-16-munit-tests-in-groovy.md

 ---
 If I haven't said that earlier, i will do it now - [Munit](https://docs.mulesoft.com/munit/v/1.1.1/) is great!
 Being able to easly create isolated unit tests, mocking only selected steps in the flow and verifying not only flow output but also value of payload and properties in the middle of flow processing is priceless for developers.

-Based on recent releases of library looks like Mulesoft promotes writing Munit tests in XML, thankfully still allowing to do it in [Java](https://docs.mulesoft.com/munit/v/1.1.1/munit-tests-with-java).
+Based on recent releases of library looks like Mulesoft promotes writing Munit tests in XML, still allowing to do it in [Java](https://docs.mulesoft.com/munit/v/1.1.1/munit-tests-with-java).
 There are some limitations (not all XML featuures are available), but personally i can live with them.
 In my opinion tests written that way are more flexible and easier to maintain than the one in XML.
 Still i got some frustration with Java language itself.
 Groovy looks like a good solution for them.
 I decided to give it a try and write some Munit tests in Groovy.

 ### 1. Maven set-up